 What is a Merle Pitbull?

-For those unfamiliar with dog coat patterns, merle fur coats often feature a patchy appearance with various sections of diluted, fully pigmented colors, usually consisting of shades of black or red dotted or swirled over blue and dusky.
+For those unfamiliar with dog coat patterns, merle fur coats often feature a patchy appearance with various sections of light, fully pigmented colors, usually consisting of shades of black or red dotted or swirled over blue and dusky.
 White.

 Also known as the dapple, the merle is most commonly seen in Australian Shepherds, Shelties, and Catahoula Leopard dogs, but there are many others.